Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Type Of Information Is Collected By The Credit Bureaus?

-Credit bureaus collect a variety of information including:
+Credit bureaus collect a variety of information, including:

-• Personal details such as your legal name and address.
+• Personal details, such as your legal name and address.

-• Credit account information such as your account’s status, and payment history
+• Credit account information, such as your account’s status, and payment history

 • Credit inquiries

-• Collections information and public records such as bankruptcies, tax liens, and consumer proposals.
+• Collections information and public records, such as bankruptcies, tax liens, and consumer proposals.

-Which Credit Bureau Do Lenders Check in Canada?
+Which Credit Bureau Do Lenders Check In Canada?

-As mentioned, your credit scores can vary due to the discrepancies in your credit report.
-Meaning one credit score is likely better than the other.
 Knowing which credit bureau your lender checks can help you understand how you’ll look as a borrower.
 For example, if you know your bank uses Equifax, you can check your Equifax credit report and credit score to see how you stand.

-Which Banks Use Equifax Canada?
+Which Banks Use Equifax In Canada?

-• TD Canada Trust (TD Bank)
+• TD Canada Trust

 • Scotiabank*